Sanjay180803/E2E-Dysarthric-Voice-Conversion-using-Contrastive-Soft-Units/README.md

 ### Step 4: Train HiFi-GAN Vocoder

-Recommended: Before proceeding with the implementation below, we suggest following the instructions in https://github.com/bshall/hifigan, as our approach is inspired by their methodology.
+Before proceeding with the implementation below, we suggest following the instructions in https://github.com/bshall/hifigan, as our approach is inspired by their methodology.

 Synthesize waveforms from soft units: